douglas-larocca/pygmentize-ccat/README.md

 See [typescript.html](http://htmlpreview.github.io/?https://github.com/douglas-larocca/pygmentize-ccat/blob/master/typescript.html)

-(This is really only a quick hack.
-A proper implementation would follow the lexer, formatter, filter, etc structure and implement it in the right place.)
+(A proper implementation would follow the lexer, formatter, filter, etc structure and add the value format in the right place.)